-Today, 120 years later, Stoll Keenon Ogden serves our clients from five offices in three states, proudly bearing the names of Richard Stoll, Rodman Keenon and Squire Ogden.
+Today, 120 years later, Stoll Keenon Ogden serves our clients from five offices in two states, proudly bearing the names of Richard Stoll, Rodman Keenon and Squire Ogden.

 We’re proud of our legendary past and invite you to join us on our journey through history.

 Follow our journey using #skofim120 or @skofirm.

 Richard Stoll graduates from Yale University Law School, is admitted to the Kentucky Bar and starts practicing law in Lexington.
 He begins the firm’s relationship with First National Bank and Trust Company of Lexington.